varchar-io/nebula/docs/docs/intro.md

 ### Docker images

+> Tip: for maintainer, before build images, make sure we have all __release__ binaries replaced.
+> If build using Google cloud machine, we can use scp to copy files, for example `gcloud compute scp vm1:~/nebula/build/NebulaServer ~/nebula/build/`
+> To push docker images to docker hub - run following steps on a linux box.

 We peoridically release all `3` nebula docker images to docker hub under the public name `columns`.
 They are:
 1. `columns/nebula.server`: Nebula server image (statically linked C++ binary).
 2. `columns/nebula.node`: Nebula node image (statically linked C++ binary).